You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 And this insight is the mother of all the enlightened ones.
 This insight into the true nature of mind is the saving insight which the Buddhas obtain.
 It is their perception of the ultimate nature of mind.
 Now, this ultimate nature of mind is away from all extremes.
 As we said, one can experience it, one cannot communicate it, one cannot describe it.
 But because human concepts are inadequate to describe it, it is away from all the extremes.

-within, focus the mind upon mind itself, not upon the contents of your mind, but upon the nature of that mind from which these thoughts, your mind's contents, arise.
+First of all, put aside all distractions.
+Turn the mind within.
+Focus the mind upon mind itself.
+Not upon the contents of your mind, but upon the nature of that mind from which these thoughts, your mind's contents, arise.
 It doesn't matter what the contents of your mind are, but upon the nature of your mind.
-And there, focus not upon not upon past moments of thought or future moments of thought, but upon the very present moment of consciousness.
-And by observing that present moment of consciousness, try to discern there its nature of non-dual emptiness and luminosity.
+And there, focus not upon the past moments of thought or future moments of thought, but upon the very present moment of consciousness.
+And by observing that, present moment of consciousness, try to discern there its nature of non-dual emptiness and luminosity.

 [89:27]